the-ides-of-marc/allo/README.md

 ## Usage

-All operations that can succeed or fail return `allo_status` which is a enumeration of statuses that spans the entire library's usage.
+All operations that can succeed or fail return `allo_status` which is an enumeration of statuses that spans the entire library's usage.

-The library indicate errors either via `allo_status` or asserts, where `allo_status` can be handled programmatically while asserts crash the program.
-Due to the terminating nature of asserts, they are disabled by default and can be toggled on by defining `ALLO_ENABLE_ASSERT`.
+The library indicates errors either via `allo_status` or asserts, where `allo_status` can be handled programmatically while asserts crash the program.

-This is done to allow operations such as allocations and frees to be fast, such as hot loops.
-When verification of correctness is needed, then enabling asserts provides that layer of checking.
+### Configuration

+The library's default behaviour, with no definitions, is to use `allo_status` to indicate all errors, with asserts disabled.

+To enable asserts, you can define `ALLO_ENABLE_ASSERT`.

+> [!NOTE]
+> Library asserts use `assert` from `<assert.h>` when enabled, and is a no op when disabled.
+> Asserts are used extensively to ensure invariants are held and incur performance overhead.

+The library also offers ways to improve performance in alloc and free operations by replacing specific input validation with asserts instead by defining `ALLO_ENABLE_UNSAFE_ALLOC` and `ALLO_ENABLE_UNSAFE_FREE`.

+> [!WARNING]
+> When enabling unsafe alloc/free with `ALLO_ENABLE_UNSAFE_ALLOC` and `ALLO_ENABLE_UNSAFE_FREE`,
+> validation of arguments passed by the caller are omitted in their implementations.
+> Invalid arguments can result in undefined behaviour.
+>
+> Asserts can be enabled by defining `ALLO_ENABLE_ASSERT` to add these checks back as asserts
+> but these incur performance overhead, in that case you may rather just use the library
+> with default safe behaviour.

+### Examples

 Here is an example of using a pool allocator, `allo_pool`.